Suzanne Vega: 2000s

 In September 2001, Vega released her sixth studio album Songs in Red and Gray, which was her final release for A&M Records.
 Three songs deal with Vega's divorce from her first husband, Mitchell Froom.

-At the memorial concert for her brother Tim Vega in December 2002, Vega began her role as the subject of the direct-cinema documentary, Some Journey, directed by Christopher Seufert.
+At the memorial concert for her brother Tim Vega in December 2002, Vega began her role as the subject of the direct-cinema documentary Some Journey directed by Christopher Seufert.
 The documentary has not yet been released.

 Underground hip-hop duo Felt named a track "Suzanne Vega" on their debut studio album Felt: A Tribute to Christina Ricci, released in 2002.

 In 2003, the 21-song greatest hits compilation album Retrospective: The Best of Suzanne Vega was released.
 (The UK version of Retrospective included an eight-song bonus CD as well as a DVD containing 12 songs).
-In the same year she was invited by Grammy Award-winning jazz guitarist Bill Frisell to play at the Century of Song concerts at the famed Ruhrtriennale in Ruhr, Germany.
+In the same year she was invited by Grammy Award-winning jazz guitarist Bill Frisell to play at the Century of Song concerts at the Ruhrtriennale in Ruhr, Germany.

 In 2003, she hosted the American Public Media radio series American Mavericks, about 20th century American composers, which received the Peabody Award for Excellence in Broadcasting.

 On August 3, 2006, Vega became the first major recording artist to perform live in the Internet-based virtual world Second Life.
 The event was hosted by John Hockenberry of public radio's The Infinite Mind.

-On September 17, 2006, she performed in Central Park, as part of a benefit concert for the Save Darfur Coalition.
-During the concert she highlighted her support for Amnesty International, of which she has been a member since 1988.
+On September 17, 2006, she performed in Central Park as part of a benefit concert for the Save Darfur Coalition.
+During the concert she highlighted her support for Amnesty International of which she has been a member since 1988.